 These costs might also include retraining or education necessary as a result of the injuries caused by the accident.

 A major accident sometimes causes disabilities or creates handicaps that limit someone’s ability to pursue the lifestyle he or she had before the accident.
-These changed circumstances may also be taken into account when making a claim for damages after a big-rig accident.
+A big-rig accident’s damages should also consider these circumstances when making a claim.

 Sometimes the injuries after a truck collision are so severe that a person requires medical and physical assistance for life.